ouija/Asus-G771JM-Hackintosh/README.md

 	- Having mapping may have fixed issues with sleep
 - Updating [AirportBrcmFixup.kext]() and/or [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM) to latest version broke wifi support for BCM94352HMB _(Using older version for now)_
 - Having issues with "Restart to black screen" with OpenCore, applied the [Fixing Shutdown/Restart](https://dortania.github.io/OpenCore-Post-Install/usb/misc/shutdown.html) patch but did not fix issue with restart, USB sleep issue fixed however, but may be due to USB mapping.
-- Added [GPRW to XPRW Patch](https://dortania.github.io/OpenCore-Post-Install/usb/misc/instant-wake.html) to fix Instant wake due to USB, restart issue still present.
+- Added [GPRW to XPRW Patch](https://dortania.github.io/OpenCore-Post-Install/usb/misc/instant-wake.html) to fix Instant wake due to USB, which was occuring but above patch helped this, but figured I'd apply this patch as well (and see if it might help "restart" issue, but did not)
-- Added [Keyboard Wake Type property](https://dortania.github.io/OpenCore-Post-Install/usb/misc/keyboard.html#method-1-add-wake-type-property-recommended), usb keyboard wake still doesn't work
+- Added [Keyboard Wake Type property](https://dortania.github.io/OpenCore-Post-Install/usb/misc/keyboard.html#method-1-add-wake-type-property-recommended), usb keyboard wake still doesn't work machine however.
 - Modified OC to use [BsxDarkFenceLight1](https://github.com/blackosx/BsxDarkFenceLight1) theme
 - Was getting an annoying "Your computer shutdown because of an error" messages on every boot, thought maybe kernel panic was happening on shutdown, but was from testing sleep prior to usb mapping and related SSDT patches and older error log message; Resolved by clearing "Sleep Wake Failure" diag file via `rm -rf /Library/Logs/DiagnosticReports/Sleep*`
 - Still tweaking and improving, will update here accordingly.